-This version of I3S requires a Windows 32-bits or 64-bits operation system (XP/Vista/Windows7).
-Windows 8 probably works as well, but we have not specifically tested this operating system.
-The software is developed using Java 1.6/1.7 and C++ (MS Visual C++ 2010).
+1S This version of requires Windows 32-bits 64-bits а or operation system (XP/Vista/Windows7/Windows8).
+The software has not been tested on Windows 10 vet but most likely it will work on this platform as well.
+The software is developed using Java 1.8 and C++ (MS Visual Studio C++ 2013).
 Both Java and most of the C++ code are platform independent and it should therefore be relatively simple to port it to other platforms such as Linux or Mac OS.
 OpenCV is available under all common platforms.

-Hardware requirements are at least 2GB of memory (preferably 3 GB or more), and a 2 GHz CPU or faster.
+Hardware requirements are at least 2GB of memory (preferably 4 GB or more), and a 2 GHz CPU or faster.
 Increase of the identification database to hundreds of images will increase the preferred requirements on CPU speed but will have a limited impact on the memory requirements.
 Comparison is linear in computational requirements, i.e. an identification database with twice the number of individuals will require twice the time to compare with.